-Rare earth minerals are some of the most widely used materials in technologies today.
-They are crucial for nearly every piece of technology, from computers, to cell phones, to cars.
+Rare earth minerals are some of the most widely used materials in technology today.
+They are crucial for nearly every piece of technology, from computers to cell phones, to cars.
 Their importance only continues to grow as well, with demand rising as technology expands into every facet of modern life.
 Sourcing these crucial minerals, however, provides challenges.
 Rare earth recycling will play a crucial role in the years to come to solve this problem.

 Why Rare Earth Recycling Is Important

 17 elements make up rare earth metals.
 While we’ve known about many of them for decades and centuries now, they only became important to the global economy with the rise of technology.
 Their importance comes from their role in microchips, magnets, batteries, and catalysts.